Home/Projects/Garden Room

 Project guide · 2026

 A garden room is an outbuilding in the rear garden used as an office, studio or gym.
-It sits under Class E of the GPDO and is one of London's fastest-growing extension types post-pandemic.
+It sits under Class E of the GPDO and is one of England's fastest-growing extension types post-pandemic.

 Typical cost